2019 Aggie Days Teacher Info

-We are very proud of this award winning program and hope your students are able to come and learn about the world of agriculture.
+We are very proud of this world-class program and hope your students are able to come and learn about the world of agriculture.

 Thank you for your applications.
 Successful applicants will be notified by a representative from the Calgary Stampede.

-The Calgary Stampede is a proud supporter of Aggieships Bussing Grant.
+The Calgary Stampede is a proud supporter of the Aggieships Bussing Grant.

 |Event Dates:||April 3–5, 2019|

 |Location:||Nutrien Western Event Centre|